F6ITU/AS_UPcvtr/readme.md

 The short-wave input is filtered by a 7th order low pass filter, the output by an helical HPF and the OL port by a well-known baseball player on the third base.

+An input UHF coax relay will bypass this converter to work on ISM bands